Concerned about the spread of Ebola, CDC lays out new rules for travelers from Congo, Guinea

 Health officials are focusing on the aviation sector because it “has the potential to transport people, some of whom may have been exposed to a communicable disease, anywhere across the globe in less than 24 hours,” the order said.

-In addition to collecting contact information, federal officials will require that flights from those countries land at one of six U.S. airports: New York’s John F. Kennedy International; Atlanta’s Hartsfield-Jackson International; Newark’s Liberty International; Chicago’s O’Hare International; Los Angeles International and Washington Dulles International.
+In addition to collecting contact information, federal officials will require that flights from those countries land at one of six U.S. airports: New York’s John F. Kennedy International; Atlanta’s Hartsfield-Jackson International; Newark’s Liberty International; Chicago’s O’Hare International; Los Angeles International; and Washington Dulles International.
 The goal is to have the flights land at airports most equipped to handle flights that may require additional health measures.

 Federal officials took similar measures during the early days of the coronavirus pandemic, funneling flights from China to designated airports so passengers could undergo additional health screening.

-Starting March 4, airlines will have to collect the following information from passengers who have been in Congo or Guinea within 21 days before their arrival in the U.S.: full name, address while in the U.S., a primary phone number, secondary phone number or emergency contact number, and an email address.
+Starting March 4, airlines will have to collect the following information from passengers who have been in Congo or Guinea within 21 days before their arrival in the United States: full name, address while in the United States, a primary phone number, secondary phone number or emergency contact number, and an email address.

-According to the CDC’s order, only a small number of passengers — 27 from Congo and 33 from Guinea — arrive in the U.S. each day with roughly 96 percent landing at the six designated airports.
+According to the CDC’s order, only a small number of passengers — 27 from Congo and 33 from Guinea — arrive in the United States each day, with roughly 96 percent landing at the six designated airports.